google/WebFundamentals/src/content/en/updates/2017/12/chrome-64-deprecations.md

 improvements to the product, its performance, and also capabilities of the Web Platform.
 This article describes some of the deprecations and removals in Chrome 64, which is in beta as of December 14.

-To see all deprecations and removals for this and previous versions of Chrome, visit the [deprecations page](/web/updates/tags/deprecations).
-This list is subject to change at any time.

 ## Remove support for multiple shadow roots